ivllnv/CPE313-Final-Project/README.md

 - **Notebooks:** This folder contains Jupyter notebooks used for data preprocessing, model training, and analysis.
 Each notebook is named descriptively to indicate its purpose or the stage of the analysis.

-- **Models:** This folder contains trained deep learning models saved in a format suitable for reuse or deployment.

-- **Web App:** The `Model Deployment` folder holds files related to the development of the web application.
+- **Model Deployment:** This folder holds files related to the development of the web application.

 - **Presentation:** This folder contains video related to the model deployment demonstration.